Nutrition and Mealtimes

 As a smaller centre with a high staff-to-child ratio, we are able to provide your child with small-group, interest-based learning experiences.
 Our centre has two rooms, one for 18 months-3 year old children, and one for 4-5 year old children.
 We value collaborative relationships with families and we help children to connect with their local community through excursions to the park, library and local shops and through celebrating cultural events such as Lunar New Year.
 We also have a large outdoor play area which recently won a bronze medal for landscape design.
 You can learn more about our educational program here.

-Many of our educators have worked at SDN Hurstville for over 10 years.
-We have a diverse team of qualified early childhood professionals that includes Mandarin, Cantonese, Malay and Arabic-speaking team members.
+We have a diverse team of qualified early childhood professionals that include Mandarin, Cantonese and Arabic-speaking team members.

-At SDN we know that the best thing we can do for your infant or toddler is to support them to grow and develop in safe, unhurried, nurturing and challenging environments.
+At SDN we know that the best thing we can do for your toddler is to support them to grow and develop in safe, unhurried, nurturing and challenging environments.

 Your child is unique and so we will devise a learning and development program within our curriculum pillars, based on what we know about your child’s interests, learning and development.
-Because they will always be changing and growing, we consistently review the program to ensure we are keeping up with your child’s development, providing them with the best learning opportunities.
+Because they will always be changing and growing, we consistently review the program to ensure we are keeping up with your child’s development, providing them with the best learning opportunities and celebrating their milestones.

 Read more about our practice with children here.